Create an adapter

 Checklist

-- Use one stable adapter
+- One stable adapter